 Our investment objective is to generate current income and, as a secondary objective, long-term capital appreciation.
-We invest primarily in the junior debt tranches of CLOs with a particular emphasis on CLO debt tranches initially rated 'BB' by a National Recognized Statistical Rating Organization.
+We seek to achieve our investment objective by investing primarily in the equity and, to a lesser extent, in the junior debt tranches of collateralized loan obligations that own a pool of Senior Secured Loans.
 The Board has the authority to modify or waive our current operating policies, investment criteria and strategies without prior notice and without shareholder approval.
 Our investment objective, however, may also be changed by the Board.
 We cannot predict the effect any changes to our investment objective, current operating policies, investment criteria and strategies would have on our business, NAV, operating results or the value of our shares.
 However, the effects might be adverse, which could negatively impact our ability to pay you distributions and cause you to lose all or part of your investment.
 Finally, since our shares are not listed on a national securities exchange, you will be limited in your ability to sell your shares in response to any changes in our investment objective, operating policies, investment criteria or strategies.